miikaah/nestjs-repro/README.md

-This is repro to showcase problems in NestJS v5.1.0 with @nestjs/swagger v2.5.1 date 15.9.2018.
+This is a repro to showcase problems in NestJS v5.1.0 with @nestjs/swagger v2.5.1 date 15.9.2018.

 I started by generating a new NestJS project with `nest new nestjs-repro`

-###Major problem
+### Major problem

 Steps (following https://docs.nestjs.com/recipes/swagger):

 1. `npm install --save @nestjs/swagger`